Greg Gagne (wrestler): Personal life

-Greg was married to Mary Gail Gagne and has three children.
-Mary Gail Gagne died on March 29, 2019.
-Greg inducted his father, Verne Gagne, into the WWE Hall of Fame on April 1, 2006.
+Gagne was married to Mary Gail (née Graiziger) and has three children.
+His sister Kathleen is married to fellow professional wrestler Lawrence Whistler, best known as Larry Zbyzsko.

-When his run with WCW was over, he sold Mitsubishi cars in Minnesota.
-On April 30, 2006, it was announced that Gagne would be working for World Wrestling Entertainment full-time as a road agent, starting at Backlash.
+When his run with WCW was over, Gagne sold Mitsubishi cars in Minnesota.
+On April 30, 2006, it was announced that he would be working for World Wrestling Entertainment full-time as a road agent, starting at Backlash.
 He also worked at WWE's training camp Ohio Valley Wrestling (OVW).
 He later parted ways with WWE.
 He runs a small commodity trading fund on behalf of retired AWA talent.
 In addition, in 2009, Gagne opened a professional wrestling school in Mound, Minnesota.
 He has also coached football.

+Gagne's wife Mary Gail, died on March 29, 2019.